 Check state laws for transporting plants

 Most states allow you to import plants placed in sterilized potting soil, but some states have strict guidelines.
 For example, California doesn’t permit citrus plants into the state since there’s potential to create a pest infestation that could harm several agricultural industries and the environment.
 California also highly discourages pine, oak, fruit and nut trees unless federal and state quarantines have been met (read all California house plant regulations).
 If you’re moving to Hawaii, you’ll need to declare all agricultural items (including plants), and the Department of Agriculture will inspect them upon arrival into the state.
 While many plants are allowed, unless you’ve made prior arrangements with the Department of Agriculture, there are several common plants not allowed into Hawaii, including orchids and palms.
-Here’s the full list of plants prohibited from moving into Hawaii.

 Check the climate and growing conditions